NathanBHay/Notes-Backup/Computer Science/Algorithms/Pattern Matching.md

 The Knuth-Morris-Pratt Algorithm (KMP) is a functionally worse version of the Boyer-Moore algorithm.
 It functions through a traditional method of finding cases where a jump is available.
 This works by finding the aligned prefixes of the pattern with the suffixes of the matched region of text.
 To achieve this you compute the $SP_i$-values which are the longest proper suffix for $P[1..i]$ that matches a prefix $P$, such that $P[i+1]\neq P[SP_i+1]$.
 This can be found by preprocessing the Z-values for the pattern and then for each value $j\in[m, 2]$ find $i\gets j+Z_j-1$ and then $SP_i\gets Z_j$.
 From this if a mismatch at position $i+1$ shift the pattern right by $i-SP_i$ places, otherwise if $P$ is found in $T$ shift the pattern by $m-SP_m$ places.
 This algorithm therefore has a worse case complexity of $O(m+n)$

 # BWT for Pattern Matching
 							The [[Data Compression#Burrows-Wheeler Transform|Burrows-Wheeler Transform]] can be used for pattern matching in $O(m)$ time.
 This algorithm is particularly efficient for cases where the pattern is small and the text is large.
 The algorithm functions by first finding the BWT of $T$.
-After this initialize two pointers on the encoded string $sp\gets1$ and $ep\gets n$.
+After this initialisessstwo pointers on the encoded string $sp\gets1$ and $ep\gets n$.
 These pointers can then be updated each iteration by finding:
 $$\begin{align}sp&\gets\text{rank}(P[i])+\text{nOccurences}(P[i], L[1..sp))\\ ep&\gets\text{rank}(P[i])+\text{nOccurences}(P[i], L[1..ep])-1\end{align}$$
 Where $i$ is from $m$ (length of $P$) to $1$.
 This works by finding the range of suffixes that start with the character $P[i]$ for every respective character until matches are found.
 Once the final $sp$ and $ep$ are found we know the range of suffixes that are equal to the pattern $[sp,ep]$.
 Using this range you can convert the positions to the original places within the string to find all occurrences.
 In cases where $ep<sp$ there are no valid matches.